 Since 1996, the Pacific Highway has been undergoing an extensive upgrade, to double its capacity and reduce travel times between Sydney and Brisbane.
 We’ve helped to complete one of the last pieces in New South Wales’s vital new link into Queensland.

 The northern NSW coastline is a magnet for holidaymakers and those escaping the city thanks to its lush landscapes and year-round sunshine.

 Until now the only way to reach it from Sydney was along the Pacific Highway - a two-lane, heavily-trafficked route stretching to the Southern Queensland border and Brisbane.
 Traffic accidents occurred all too often, and disgruntled drivers were held up by long delays.

-That is until the NSW Government announced that the entire Pacific Highway would be upgraded to four lanes – one of the largest ever road infrastructure projects undertaken in the State.
-Since 1996, engineers and contractors have been upgrading the highway section by section, and it’s now more than two-thirds complete.
+That is until the NSW Government announced that the entire Pacific Highway would be upgraded to four lanes (two in each direction) – one of the largest ever road infrastructure projects undertaken in the State.
+Engineers and contractors have been upgrading this vital highway section by section since 1996, and it’s now complete.

-The $4.35 billion, 155km final stretch is between Woolgoolga and Ballina, and we’re working with our joint venture partner Arcadis to design 23km of it between Maclean and Devils Pulpit.
+The $4.35 billion, 155km final stretch is between Woolgoolga and Ballina, and we’ve worked with our joint venture partner Arcadis to design the 29km section between Maclean and Devils Pulpit.

-It’s not without challenges – this section traverses an environmentally sensitive area, there’s a large flood plain and the ground is soft.
-We’ve brought together the best of our geotechnical, structural and road design engineers from Australia, Sydney, New Zealand and Manila to produce a design that is robust yet sensitive to the location, and can be delivered within the tight timeframe.
-By 2020 those heading to the north coast will be in for a much smoother ride.
+It wasn’t without its challenges – this section traverses an environmentally sensitive area of northern New South Wales, where there’s a large flood plain adjacent to the Clarence River and the ground is soft.
+We assembled a diverse and specialist team of geotechnical, structural and road design engineers from across our various offices and regions to produce a design that is robust yet sensitive to the location and could be delivered within a tight timeframe.

 New highway bridges